GeodynamicWorldBuilder/WorldBuilder/cookbooks/3d_cartesian_big_mantle_wedge_Europe/doc/README.md

 In the Mediterranean region there are several volcanic provinces which are not related to either converging or diverging margin, and are collectively referred to as the Circum-Mediterranean Anorogenic Cenozoic Igneous Province (CiMACI) {cite:p}`Lustrino_&_Wilson_2007`.
 Within the CiMACI, there are four volcanic provinces located north of the Alps: (1) Massif Central (France), (2) Eifel (Germany), (3) Eger Rift (Czech Republic), and (4) the Pannonian Basin (Hungary).
 These four regions together constitute the European Cenozoic Rift system (ECRiS) {cite:p}`Ziegler_1992`.

 Seismic tomography of Europe reveals slow-velocity anomalies in the upper mantle beneath the volcanic provinces of the ECRiS and fast-velocity anomalies in the underlying MTZ {cite:p}`Piromallo_&_Faccenna_2004`, which have been interpreted as different generations of Mediterranean slabs now stagnating on top of the 660 km discontinuity {cite:p}`Piromallo_etal_2008`.
-Potentially, the four volcanic regions of the ECRiS are fed by a common mantle reservoir {cite:p}`Granet_etal_1995`, represented by the recycling (i.e., flux meltin) of subducted oceanic crust (meta-sediments and meta-basalts) {cite:p}`Yaxley_etal_2022`, induced by the dehydration of the inner portions of slab {cite:p}`Xing_etal_2024`.
+Potentially, the four volcanic regions of the ECRiS are fed by a common mantle reservoir {cite:p}`Granet_etal_1995`, represented by the recycling (i.e., flux melting) of subducted oceanic crust (meta-sediments and meta-basalts) {cite:p}`Yaxley_etal_2022`, induced by the dehydration of the inner portions of slab {cite:p}`Xing_etal_2024`.
 This process may lead to the formation of secondary mantle plumes driven by the chemical buoyancy of low-density, water-rich melt {cite:p}`Sakamaki_&_Ohtani_2022` that ascends toward the surface and may be responsible for the slow-velocity anomaly observed in the upper mantle beneath ECRiS.

 The Big Mantle Wedge hypothesis was originally proposed to explain the intra-continental volcanism in the Changbaishan volcanic province (NE China), located more than 1000 km away from the Japan Trench {cite:p}`Zhao_etal_2004`, and may also explain the intra-continental volcanism of the ECRiS.